-With a view to adapting the remuneration of the specific remuneration scheme to the modified remuneration parameters established in said order, the CNMC, as the body responsible for settlements, will settle the resulting amounts for each of the installations affected by said modification in the following manner:
+The National Markets and Competition Commission ("CNMC" in its Spanish acronym), as the body responsible for settlements and with a view to adapting the remuneration of the specific remuneration scheme to the modified remuneration parameters established in said order, settled the resulting amounts for each of the installations affected by said modification in the following manner:

-- a) The economic adjustments which resulted from applying the parameters of the specific remuneration scheme for 2018 will be made in the settlement for energy produced in September 2020. - b) The economic adjustments which arise from applying the specific remuneration scheme for 2019 will be made in an extraordinary settlement together with the corresponding settlement for energy generated in July 2020 and will be included in the definitive settlement or closing of 2019.
+- a) The economic adjustments which resulted from applying the parameters of the specific remuneration scheme for 2018 were made in the settlement for energy produced in September 2020. - b) The economic adjustments which resulted from applying the parameters of the specific remuneration scheme for 2019 were made in an extraordinary settlement together with the corresponding settlement for energy generated in July 2020, and were included in the definitive settlement or closing of 2019.